Automatic Driving Lessons

 Here in the UK, and most of Europe, manual cars are more common than automatics.
 In the USA, it’s the reverse.
 This is mainly due to manual cars being more widely available.
 Although the percentage of newly manufactured automatic cars is on the rise.
 With some manufacturers only offering certain models in automatic transmission.

 However, automatic cars tend to be slightly more expensive and can use more fuel on average.
-They are also more expensive to build, meaning that they can be more expensive to repair and ensure.
+They are also more expensive to build, meaning that they can be more expensive to repair and insure.

 Are There Any Downsides To Driving An Automatic?